 Every contact centre leader dreams of building a team of high-flying agents capable of reducing average handling times, boosting conversion rates and consistently hitting quarterly revenue targets.
 This is important, given that approximately 80% of sales are made by only 8% of your sales representatives.
 So how can you make everyone a top seller?

 Call monitoring can help you engineer more satisfying customer conversations by highlighting common pain points that cause frustration and tailoring your agent scripts to deliver solutions before they escalate.
-With tools such as Agent ID, you can assess individual agent performance, understand where you could improve the customer experience, and isolate calls that are significantly better at upselling to gather learnings that can be shared across your call centre.
+With tools such as Agent ID and Agent Scorecards, you can assess individual agent performance, understand where you could improve the customer experience, and isolate calls that are significantly better at upselling to gather learnings that can be shared across your call centre and used as a basis for best-in-class agent training.

 Customers expect you to anticipate their needs.
 Using call monitoring software, you can access insights that enable you to identify common pitfalls, transform make-or-break moments into a guaranteed win, and even shine a spotlight on the blind spots in your overall strategy that could help you improve experiences and services.